ktechboston/airflow_docker_base/README.md

 docker-compose up --build -d
 ```

-# webserver authentication is enabled
+# Webserver Auth is enabled
 Open your webbrowser to 127.0.0.1:8888